UX research methods: Which one should you use and when?

 When to Use: Use card sorting in the early phases of designing to organize and label your website information in a logical structure that matches your users' needs.

-6. Diary Studies
+6. Diary studies

 This method can uncover user behaviors and experiences over a set period.
 Depending on your specific area of interest, you can ask the participants to keep a log (diary) of their experiences and thoughts about how they use a product daily.